 With social media, digital advertising, and search media, marketing is moving faster than ever.
 You still need a creative brief but might need to try our mini creative brief.
 We are seeing things speed up, with opportunities coming to brand leaders who need quick decisions and execution.
 This mini brief is part of our template for creative brief.

-Creative Brief Frequently Asked Questions
+How to write a Creative Brief - Frequently Asked Questions

 What is a creative brief?